openmichigan/OERbit/sites/all/modules/revisioning/README.txt

    be applied to the same copy, i.e. no new revision is created when one already exists.
 On the other hand there are situations, for instance with a Wiki page with multiple authors editing the same copy, where you do want every Save to create a new draft (revision), so that contributors can compare what was changed between saves.
 The Diff module is a good addition to Revisioning for this.
-4. Revisioning builds on the Accessible content menu item, adding the "In draft/Pending publication" filter to the double row of tabs.
+4. Revisioning builds on the Accessible content menu item (if you have enabled Module Grants Monitor), adding the "In draft/Pending publication" filter to the double row of tabs.
 5. Grant to the various roles the view/delete/revert revisions permissions (node access section) and the "edit revisions" permission (revisioning section).
 Typically you'd give authors the "view revisions" and